-In 2012, Roblox, the tremendous web gaming stage, had abundance to brought to the table him.
+In 2012, Roblox, the tremendous web gaming stage, had an abundance to bring to the table him.
 He made his first image to no end, styled its cylinder molded head and dressed its blocky body.
 By then, perusing the once-over of more than 1,000,000 titles on Roblox.com, Dazzely situated the little man in one game after another.

 What Is Roblox Dazzely?